Henry-Yuan-He/BT1101-Business-Analytics/README.md

 ### Hands-on Tutorial 02: Foundations of R

-**Data Types** and **Data Structures** in R
+- **Data Types** and **Data Structures** in R

-Vector, Matrix, Factor, List, Dataframe
+- Vector, Matrix, Factor, List, Dataframe

-**Dataframe** is very important!!!
+- **Dataframe** is very important!!!

 ### Hands-on Tutorial 03: Descriptive Statistics

-Manipulation of data by using the **dyplyr** package
+- Manipulation of data by using the **dyplyr** package

-Graphing Skills : how to draw the Bar Charts, Pie Charts, Histogram and Scatter Plots in R
+- Graphing Skills : how to draw the Bar Charts, Pie Charts, Histogram and Scatter Plots in R

-**Frequency Table** is the key!!!
+- **Frequency Table** is the key!!!

-### Hands-on Tutorial 04: Intro to Probability & Mathematical Statistics
+### Hands-on Tutorial 04: Probability & Statistics Concepts

-Probability Concepts: **Random Variable**, Probability Distribution
+- Probability Concepts: Random Variable, Probability Distribution

-Mathematical Statistics:
+- Statistics Comcepts: Sample, Population, Outlier Detection